-All schools will continue to have secure, camera-monitored entrances.
-Parents, students, and visitors are required to enter through designated entry doors once school begins.
-Before admission, visitors may be asked their name and reason for admission.
-Additional identification in the form of a driver’s license may also be requested if the secretary or principal does not recognize you.
+Visitors may be asked their name and reason for admission.
+Additional identification in the form of a driver’s license may also be requested.

 Student/Employee Photo Identification

-All students will be provided with a photo identification card and lanyard.
+All students are provided a photo identification card and lanyard annually.
 Students in kindergarten through grade six are required to wear their identification cards during the school day.
 Students in grades seven through twelve are required to have their identification cards in their possession during the school day.

 All employees must wear their district provided identification card during the school day.